BarbaraCristinaNunes/challenge-symfony/README.md

 ### 5. Add some functionality

 I created a new view called showMyName, where I did a form with a path, an input to get name and a button.
-In LearningController I created the method showMyName() to execute the functionality when a user clik on the button.
+In LearningController I created the method showName() to execute the functionality when a user clik on the button.

 Now I can't see my page on browser.
-I don't know why yet but since I wrote functon showMyName it hasn't worked.
+I don't know why yet but since I wrote functon showName it hasn't worked.
 I am tring to fix this problem.